VVVV-2/fetch/README.md

 # Fetch - a REST consumer
-This repo contains a gulp automated environment for a REST consumer service, meant to be used for making requests to http://williamwara.nu/rest/fetch.html.
-It consists of the following files:
+This repo contains a gulp automated environment for a REST consumer service, meant to be used for making requests to http://williamwara.nu/rest/read.php.
+The files generated through this environment are uploaded to http://williamwara.nu/rest/fetch.html.
+This repo consists of the following files:

 1. fetch.html
 2. main.js